-Yet, here we are, with a rape scene.
+Yet, here we are, with a sexual assault scene.
 And no, this isn’t some “Silica gets fondled by a giant plant” scene or an “Asuna gets groped by tentacles” scene.
 This is a scene where two human men attempt to rape two innocent girls.
 Who are teenagers.
 For the sole purpose of tormenting the main characters.

 And naturally, this scene became the subject of a lot of negative criticism.
 In an all too familiar turn of events, people began mounting the moral high horse, labelling the scene as “shock factor” that had no narrative purpose and the show itself as “immoral” and “deplorable”.
 And of course, fans of the show were unfairly labelled as bad people who support rape.
 Y’know, it’s this narrative again.
 I’ve spoke about this before.
 Many times.
 Ad nauseam.

 However, that’s not the criticism I have a problem with.
 The criticism I have a problem with is that people who didn’t like the scene are under the impression that the scene was nothing but pure shock factor.
 That it had no narrative significance other than to be “edgy” and to make the audience hate the big bad rapist villains, Raious and Humbert.
-That the show was being a “tryhard” Seinen and used rape as a form of emotional manipulation to make you feel things.
+That the show was being a “tryhard” Seinen and was using rape as a form of emotional manipulation to make you feel things.